 Threshold intervals are a good alternative to tempo run, particular if you cannot manage the many minutes of focused training.
 If you can run the first interval at the same pace as the last, you have found a good balance.

 3. Hill training

 Hills around 1000 – 1500 meters are appropriate.
 If you can make a circular route that includes some long hills, you can run slowly on the flat sections and down the hill and then run at an intensity corresponding to the LT, uphill.
-Four runs on a 1-kilometre long hill, will give around 20 to 25 minutes of training around the LT.
+Four runs on a 1-kilometer long hill will give around 20 to 25 minutes of training around the LT.